Bioconductor/EuroBioc2020/docs/abstracts.md

 - Long talks (20 minutes + 5 minutes for questions) presenting novel scientific contributions.

+Please make it explicit, as part of your submission, whether your submission is for a short or large talk.

 ### Workshops

 - Short workshop (30 - 45 minutes) such as a demonstration of a package or a workflow.

 - Long workshop (1.5 - 2 hours) for an interactive workshop, where participants will be expected to perform an analysis themselves.

+Please make it explicit, as part of your submission, whether your submission is for a short or large workshop.

 ### Posters